Aider-AI/aider/README.md

 1. Install the package:
     * From GitHub: `pip install git+https://github.com/paul-gauthier/aider.git`
     * From your local copy of the repo in develop mode to pick up local edits immediately: `pip install -e .`

 2. Set up your OpenAI API key as an environment variable `OPENAI_API_KEY` or by including it in a `.env` file.

+3. Optionally, install [universal ctags](https://github.com/universal-ctags/ctags).
+This is helpful if you plan to work with repositories with more than a handful of files.
+This allows `aider --ctags` to build a [map of your entire git repo](https://aider.chat/docs/ctags.html) and share it with GPT to help it better understand and modify large codebases.

 ## Usage